vpakarinen2/wan22-webui/README.md

-# Wan I2V AND S2V WebUI
+# Wan I2V and S2V WebUI

+## Usage

+1. Clone the repository
+2. Run the notebook file
+3. Open the WebUI link

 ## Screenshots